 In addition to adding the right type of content to your slider, keep in mind the following best practices when designing it:

 - Make it responsive: Most sliders simply downscale the content.
-However, Smart Slider 3 has a new content mode, which recognizes the available space and adjusts accordingly.
+However, Smart Slider 3 has a Default layers, which recognizes the available space and adjusts accordingly.

 - Place the most important content on the first slider or two: Studies have found those are the ones that get the most views and clicks, so don’t make your visitors wait for the good stuff.